YARDMAX 22 in. 201cc Select PACE 6 Speed CVT High Wheel FWD 3-in-1 Gas Walk Behind Self Propelled Lawn Mower, Black (YG2860) Review

 Quick Verdict

-The Greenworks 40V wins overall for most buyers due to its lower price, lighter weight, near-silent operation, and massive user base with 11,946 ratings, but the YARDMAX takes the lead for larger, sloped, or unpowered properties where gas power and self-propulsion are essential.
+The Greenworks 40V wins overall for most buyers due to its lower price, near-silent operation, and zero maintenance—unless you need to tackle large, hilly yards where the YARDMAX’s self-propelled drive and gas power are essential.

 Side-by-Side Comparison